alphagov/govuk-frontend/docs/releasing/publishing.md

 15. View the created tag in the [Github interface](https://github.com/moaland/moaland-frontend/releases)
   - select the latest tag
   - press 'Edit tag'
-  - set "GOV.UK Frontend v[version-number]" as the title
+  - set "GOV.MOA Frontend v[version-number]" as the title
   - add release notes from changelog
   - attach the generated ZIP that has been generated at the root of this project
   - publish release